rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJyNTksKwjAQ3fcUbyFUC0nBZVauvIakMZjY0gRnokjp3W3TUl26Gt53XugVYiJXFPfQkCoAtsTzBR6pJxEmQ2pSz0l0etayRGwjLS5AIJElBW3Yh55qo42zp+dxlQF/Vcjkxrw8O7UhoLVvhd0wwGlyZ99Z2pdVVVeyC6YtDxjHH3PUUxiyjtq0+mZpmzENVrDGhVyVN8r8V4bEMfGKhPP8bfw7dlliH1xHWso=)

-In the above example, [actions/cache][actions-cache] action sets `cache-hit` output so that following steps can know the cache was hit or not.
+In the above example, [actions/cache][actions-cache] action sets `cache-hit` output so that the following steps can know whether the cache was hit or not.
 At line 8, the cache action is not run yet.
-So `cache` property does not exit in `steps` context yet.
+So `cache` property does not exist in the `steps` context yet.
 On running the step whose ID is `cache`, `steps.cache` object is typed as `{outputs: {cache-hit: any}, conclusion: string, outcome: string}`.
-At line 18, the expression has typo in output name. actionlint can check it because properties of `steps.cache.outputs` are typed.
+At line 18, the expression has a typo in the output name. actionlint can check it because properties of `steps.cache.outputs` are typed.

-This strict outputs typing is also applied to local actions.
+This strict typing for outputs is also applied to local actions.
 Let's say we have the following local action.

 ```yaml
 name: 'My action with output'